MEET OUR FEATURED ARTISTS

 A Minnesota native, Peters first appeared with the Minnesota Orchestra at age 18 as a finalist in the Minnesota Idol competition, performing Mozart’s Oboe Concerto.
 As a soloist, he has also appeared with the Detroit Symphony Orchestra, New World Symphony, Metropolitan Symphony Orchestra, Saint Paul Civic Symphony and the Greater Twin Cities Youth Symphonies, of which he is an alumnus.

-In addition to conducting the Taneycomo Festival Orchestra, Peters has been music director of the SUNY Buffalo State Philharmonia Orchestra and the Saybrook College Orchestra of Yale.
-He has led a variety of programs at the New World Symphony, including a collaboration with the Miami City Ballet, and he recently led a rare performance of Henze’s Kammermusik 1958 at Marlboro Music Festival.
-His conducting mentors include Michael Tilson Thomas, James Patrick Miller and Toshiyuki Shimada.
+In addition to TFO, Peters has been music director of the SUNY Buffalo State Philharmonia Orchestra and the Saybrook College Orchestra of Yale.
+He frequently conducts the North Carolina Symphony, leading many of their education and Holiday Pops concerts, and he has conducted a variety of programs at the New World Symphony, including a collaboration with the Miami City Ballet.
+His conducting mentors include Michael Tilson Thomas, James Patrick Miller and Toshiyuki Shimada